 A Christmas Carol Drawn & Told has straightforward navigation and is divided into 4 main story parts (Marley’s Ghost, The Ghost of Christmas Past, The Ghost of Christmas Present, and The Ghost of Christmas Yet to Come), with 4 chapters within each main section.
-Each of the 4 chapter segments last for approximately 30 minutes, so this Christmas book app is great to enjoy reading over a few days — or longer.
+Each of the 4 chapter segments last for approximately 30 minutes, so this Christmas book app is great to enjoy reading over a few days or longer.
 You’ll find a nice chapter index that runs along the bottom of the main page, which can be accessed at anytime with a tap.
 The bottom navigation will take you to different parts of the story, and each chapter is numbered and titled.
-The navigation in this book app is easy to use.
-A simple tap on the screen with bring up 4 navigational areas: right and left arrows to turn pages, a Menu tab to take you back to the beginning screen, and a Pause button.
-In addition to these, when you select the Menu button, you can choose to play the story from the beginning again or pick up where you left off last.
+The navigation in this A Christmas Carol book app is easy to use.
+A simple tap on the screen will bring up 4 navigational areas: right and left arrows to turn pages, a Menu tab to take you back to the beginning screen, and a Pause button.
+In addition to these nice features, when you select the Menu button, you can also choose to play the story from the beginning again or pick up where you left off last.

 I love to see great literary classics like this turned into new digital A Christmas Carol book apps.
 Now, a whole new generation of kids can enjoy this classic Christmas tale on modern technology bringing the old and new together.
 As much as I really enjoyed reading this classic Christmas book app (and think all kids should read at least once), if you have kids younger than 8, they probably won’t fully appreciate the overall sophistication of the storyline and artwork due to the advanced level of words used and macabre artwork style.
 However, older kids will be drawn in by this wonderful and redeeming story of how Scrooge experienced a change of heart and a renewed goodwill towards mankind, and I bet you will too!

 Download A Christmas Carol Book Drawn & Told App Now!